 No, no, no, no.

-Demented, liar.
+Demented liar.

 Demented.

-And that's pretty much what you get on morning television and and 24 hours a day on cable.
+And that's pretty much what you get on morning television and 24 hours a day on cable.

-It's uh it's very entertaining in some ways.
+It's very entertaining in some ways.

-All right, let's hit the phones, as promised.
+All right, let's hit the phones as promised.

-I mean, do you understand how big this is?
+Again, the big stories today, I mean, do you understand how big this is?

 And the same with the Clinton email investigation is now back open.